heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-*1874.* Under government pressure, the Post Office pays the London Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system for London’s mail.
+*1874.* The Post Office pays the London
+Pneumatic Despatch Company the extravagant sum of £200,000 to build an underground distribution system for London’s mail.